 Hungry Kitty, a 501(c)(3) nonprofit, was founded to help feed Oakland’s stray and abandoned cats and reduce future generations of unwanted cats through spay and neuter.
-We feed hundreds of abandoned, stray, and feral cats every day, rain or shine.
+We feed three hundred abandoned, stray, and feral cats every day, rain or shine.
 Hungry Kitty volunteers also help feral cats in Oakland neighborhoods by spaying/neutering and vaccinating them to help prevent future litters of stray kittens.

 Feed hundreds of tame, stray and feral cats every day: Many of the feeders we would like to support are low-income cat caregivers, seniors and residents who are trying to provide help for the cats in their neighborhood.
 One of Hungry Kitty’s goals is to be able to provide nutritional cat food to individuals who participate in our Neighborhood Cat network.
 We need help from the public via donations to be able to accomplish this goal.
 With the growing numbers of abandoned cats, we feed hundreds of cats each day, we are always desperately in need of cat food, or donations to buy food, no donation is too small.
 We also can pick up cat food (dry or canned) that your cat may no longer like.
 Our cats are hungry and will appreciate and eat every bite!